Registration: General Information

 Students absent for illness for more than one week will be required to present to the instructor medical documentation of the illness, including an indication that they are well enough to return to their classes.
 Students absent for more than one week for reasons other than illness will also be required to furnish documentation of reasons.

-Instructors will be required to complete Enrollment Verification Rosters for their courses indicating if students have never attended or are attending the course.
-Any student noted as never attending will have a grade of *WN processed to his/her record.
-The *WN grade indicates non-attendance and is non-punitive.
-However, a student receiving a *WN grade may still be liable for tuition and fees.
+Instructors will be required to complete Enrollment Verification Rosters for their courses indicating if students have never attended or attended the course.
+Any student noted as never attending will have a grade of WN processed to his/her record.
+The WN grade indicates non-attendance and is non-punitive.
+However, a student receiving a WN grade may still be liable for tuition and fees.
 Courses with WN grade will not be counted toward Financial Aid eligibility and may result in loss of aid.

 Classification and Change of Status